Season 3 Episode 4: Reproductive Coercion

 Not only do adult survivors suffer the consequences, but children are used as pawns.
 In this way, reproductive control can be thought of as a form of child abuse and neglect.
 In many instances, domestic violence perpetrators do not become abusive until their partner is pregnant and unable to leave them easily or safely.

-• sabotage and manipulation related to birth control
+• Sabotage and manipulation related to birth control

-• control over the pregnancy and birth
+• Control over the pregnancy and birth

 Previous